ADVANSEE/rpi-buildroot/README.md

 ### Script

-I've added a script that can automatically flash your sdcard, you simply need to point it to the correct device node, confirm and you're done!
+rpi-buildroot includes a script that can automatically flash your sdcard, you simply need to point it to the correct device node, confirm and you're done!

 **Notice** you will need to replace *sdx* in the following commands with the actual device node for your sdcard.